arsiboo/Dynamic-Nonlinear-Flow-Algorithm/README.md

 **Authors**: Arsineh Boodaghian Asl, Jayanth Raghothama, Adam S. Darwich, Sebastiaan Meijer

 This repository contains the code for the **dynamic nonlinear flow algorithm** described in our research.
-The algorithm simulates hospital patient flows to identify bottlenecks, analyze ward behaviors, and evaluate system performance.
+The algorithm simulates hospital patient flows to identify bottlenecks, analyse wards behaviours, and evaluate system performance.

 If you use this algorithm in your research or publications, you are **required to cite** this work as follows: